 We have chosen to focus on Ashtanga-Vinyasa yoga because it gives you a strong foundation in yoga knowledge (including yoga history and philosophy), as well as improving your strength, flexibility and discipline (your focus).
 Since you learn a set sequence, training in Ashtanga-Vinyasa also gives you a foundation from which to create your own sequences (and therefore the ability to teach Vinyasa yoga), as well as the confidence to begin teaching immediately (since you already have a class sequence and don’t need to come up with – and learn by heart – any new ones).

-All Yoga trainings take place in unique locations on the tropical islands of Bali and Thailand.
-The yoga shalas are reserved exclusively for yoga trainings so students can practice yoga to the sound of the waves, enjoy a glorious sunset on the beach after class, and explore the culture and beauty of these countries on their days off.
+All Yoga teacher trainings take place in unique locations on the tropical islands of Bali and Thailand.
+The yoga shalas are reserved exclusively for yoga teacher trainings so students can practice yoga to the sound of the waves, enjoy a glorious sunset on the beach after class, and explore the culture and beauty of these countries on their days off.

-All Yoga’s teachers have been leading yoga trainings for many, many years, and are passionate about sharing All Yoga’s vision and mission of creating a safe and nurturing environment for students to explore and develop on their own yoga journey.
-We also bring in guest teachers for certain topics; these teachers are international experts in their field, highly experienced in yoga trainings, and share All Yoga’s values.
+All Yoga’s teachers have been leading yoga teacher trainings for many, many years, and are passionate about sharing All Yoga’s vision and mission of creating a safe and nurturing environment for students to explore and develop on their own yoga journey.
+We also bring in guest teachers for certain topics; these teachers are international experts in their field, highly experienced in yoga teacher trainings, and share All Yoga’s values.

-By now you’ve hopefully decided on which yoga training or school you would like to attend, and you know where and when you want to go.
+By now you’ve hopefully decided on which yoga teacher training or school you would like to attend, and you know where and when you want to go.
 Maybe you’ve even thought about your onward travel plans and accommodation.
 But how should you start preparing yourself for this life-changing experience?

 One of the best tips for preparing for a yoga instructor certification course is to arrive with an open mind; be open to the experience and the process, and you will have a far more enjoyable time than someone who resists, or comes with loaded expectations or preconceived ideas of how a training ‘should’ be.
 This includes setting aside what you think you already know about yoga, as every teacher you meet has a different perspective and something you teach you – and this might contradict what you have heard or been told by your current teacher.

 If you have never done any inner work before, nor practiced meditation consistently, it may be quite confronting how emotional you may feel during the yoga instructor certification course.
-We are not generally taught to face and sit with our emotions, but you will be asked to do this during the training (in a safe and supportive environment).
+We are not generally taught to face and sit with our emotions, but you will be asked to do this during the yoga teacher training (in a safe and supportive environment).
 Try to embrace this unique opportunity (when else will you have so much time to meditate, go inward, and reflect on your emotions?), and to trust in the process.
 You will have plenty of support from your teachers and fellow students, who will be going through the same process.

-As you will be practicing yoga for several hours a day in a hot climate, the training will be intense physically, so it’s a good idea to make sure you are in good enough shape that you won’t be struggling too much, and so that you don’t injure yourself.
+As you will be practicing yoga for several hours a day in a hot climate, the yoga course will be intense physically, so it’s a good idea to make sure you are in good enough shape that you won’t be struggling too much, and so that you don’t injure yourself.
 Ideally, at least 3 months before the yoga instructor certification course , you would make sure you are practicing yoga consistently (by that we mean at least 3 times a week, for at least an hour) – unless you are already doing so, in which case, keep it up!

 It’s also a good idea to start practicing the style that you will be training in, so that you will have more of an idea of what is expected physically (and, if you are training in Ashtanga-Vinyasa, so that you have an idea of the primary sequence before the training begins).
 By doing so you will also have an idea of what poses you need modifications for, which will then help you understand…